opf/openproject/docs/development/product-development-handbook/README.md

 **Impact**

-The second numerator is Impact which refers to the benefits for users and customers Impact can refer to quantitative measures, such as conversion improvements, increased revenue, decreased risk or decreased cost or to qualitative measures, such as increasing customer delight.
+The second numerator is Impact which refers to the benefits for users and customers.
+Impact can refer to quantitative measures, such as conversion improvements, increased revenue, decreased risk or decreased cost or to qualitative measures, such as increasing customer delight.
 This makes it possible to compare revenue generating opportunities to non-revenue generating opportunities.

 Impact ranges from “Minimal” (0.25) to “Massive” (3.0).